-- (1) Does not include borrowings of 20.7 billion Japanese yen (or \$218 million) under our Japanese yen term loan on November 17, 2008. - (2) As of December 1, 2008, we had \$1.4 billion of borrowings outstanding under our multi-year revolving credit facility, after giving effect to repayments with borrowings under our Japanese yen term loan.
-Also as of December 1, 2008, there were no amounts outstanding under our \$375 million credit facility due November 2009. - (3) The borrowings of Duncan Energy Partners are presented as part of our consolidated debt; however, we do not have any obligation for the payment of interest or repayment of borrowings incurred by Duncan Energy Partners. - (4) The historical amount includes an asset of \$31.4 million related to fair value hedges offset by a net \$7.4 million in unamortized discounts.
+- (1) Long-term borrowings as of March 31, 2009 do not include indebtedness incurred in April 2009 under the \$200 million term loan, which replaced borrowing availability under the Japanese Yen term loan that matured on March 30, 2009.
+A portion of the proceeds from this offering will be used to repay the \$200 million term loan in full. - (2) As of May 29, 2009, we had \$1.4 billion of borrowings outstanding under our multi-year revolving credit facility.
+Also, as of May 29, 2009, there were no amounts outstanding under our \$375 million credit facility due November 2009.
+We plan to terminate our \$375 million credit facility after this offering. - (3) The borrowings of Duncan Energy Partners are presented as part of our consolidated debt; however, we do not have any obligation for the payment of interest or repayment of borrowings incurred by Duncan Energy Partners. - (4) The historical amount includes an asset of \$65.9 million related to fair value hedges offset by a net \$7.2 million in unamortized discounts.